Venafi/vcert/README-CLI-PLATFORM.md

 # VCert CLI for CyberArk Certificate Manager, Self-Hosted

-CyberArk VCert is a command line tool designed to generate keys and simplify certificate acquisition, eliminating the need to write code that's required to interact with the CyberArk REST API.
+VCert is a command line tool designed to generate keys and simplify certificate acquisition, eliminating the need to write code that's required to interact with the CyberArk REST API.
 VCert is available in 32- and 64-bit versions for Linux, Windows, and macOS.

 This article applies to the latest version of VCert CLI, which you can [download here](https://github.com/Venafi/vcert/releases/latest).